-What are you working on now?
+That sounds sooo good!
+Gotta add Sendendum to my TBR.
+What are you working on right now?

 Are you traditionally published or do you publish independently?
 Why did you choose that path to send your books into the world?

-Who are some of your favorite authors?
+Who are your favorite authors?

+Both such excellent writers.
 What are your writing habits?

 Do you prefer to plot your books out in advance, or do you dive in and see where the story takes you?

-That rings really familiar to me!
 Do you enjoy writing plot-driven or character-driven stories more?